 Assessment questions

 The following two statements provide some suggested wording for employers to include within the conditional letter of employment.
-The offer letter should advise the applicant to complete the form and return to the [organisation manager].
+The offer letter should advise the applicant to complete the form and return to the practice manager.

-Therefore, at [insert organisation name], all prospective employees are to confirm which one of the following two statements applies to them:
+Therefore, at Sheerwater Health Centre, all prospective employees are to confirm which one of the following two statements applies to them: